Direct Drive Motors

 Warehouse Logistics (AMRs)

-Direct drive hubs are the standard for modern shelf-lifting robots.
-Their high starting torque allows small robots to lift and transport racks weighing over 1000kg with smooth acceleration.
+Direct drive hubs are the gold standard for modern shelf-lifting robots.
+Their huge starting torque lets pint-sized bots hoist and haul 1000kg+ racks with silky acceleration.

 Medical & Hospital Robots

-In sterile and quiet environments, gear noise is unacceptable.
-Direct drive motors propel delivery carts and disinfection robots silently through patient wards.
+In clean, hush-hush spots, gear racket is a no-go.
+Direct drive motors glide delivery carts and disinfection bots silently through patient wards.

 Precision Inspection Platforms